sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the position of the validation error messages in the form.
 * Reimplements the Phone control to support dynamic field structure and validation rules based on the country code.
 * Adds a new predefined template.

-= 5.2.29 =

-* Modifies the Equations Advanced Editor to allow the sidebar to collapse to give more space to the code editor.
-* Moves the calculated-fields-form-bk directory for forms backup to the /wp-content/uploads directory.
-* Adds a new predefined template.